Managing flooding

 Information available

-The status of each study is described on the following map.
-At this stage, five catchments have been studied and one is underway.
+The status of each study is described on the following map PDF, 735.95 KB.
+At this stage, six catchments have been studied and one is underway.

-Property specific information is available for properties within the Green Square West Kensington catchment, the Maroubra Bay catchment, the Coogee Bay Catchment, the Kensington - Centennial Park catchment and the Birds Gully and Bunnerong Road Catchment.
+Property specific information is available for properties within the Green Square West Kensington catchment, the Maroubra Bay catchment, the Coogee Bay catchment, the Kensington - Centennial Park catchment, the Birds Gully and Bunnerong Road catchment and the Lurline Bay, Matraville, Malabar and Yarra Bay catchment.

 This information can be requested via the Flood Report Application Form.